-Diffusion pump heaters operate at voltages high enough to kill.
+Diffusion pump heaters operate at voltages (up to 480 V) high enough to kill.
 Design systems to prevent personnel contact with high voltages.
 Securely attach prominent hazard warnings.
 Personnel should always break the primary circuit to the power supply when direct access to the heater or wiring is required.